szTheory/exifcleaner/README.md

 ## Translations

 New translations and corrections to existing translations are welcome!
 See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section.
-Here is the status of current translations:
+Here is the current translations status:

+- French ✅
+- German ❌ needs translation
-- French ❌ needs full review
+- Italian ❌ needs translation
 - Japanese ✅ by @AKKED
 - Polish ✅ by @m1chu
+- Russian ❌ needs translation
 - Spanish ✅ by @ff-ss (Francisco)

 ## Development